Sunni-Alawite clashes break out in Lebanon's Tripoli

 Residents said violence flared overnight when rocket-propelled grenades were fired by gunmen in the Sunni neighbourhood of Bab al-Tabbaneh and the Alawite area of Jabal Mohsen.

 Fighting then broke out on Tuesday morning after Sunni gunmen approached some Alawite shops.
-All those shot were hit in Jabal Mohsen by sniper fire, a security source and residents said.
+Two people were wounded in Jabal Mohsen by sniper fire, a security source and residents said.

-(Reporting by Nazih Siddiq in Tripoli and Erika Solomon, Oliver Holmes and Laila Bassam in Beirut; Writing by Oliver Holmes; Editing by Jon Hemming)
+(Reporting by Nazih Siddiq in Tripoli and Erika Solomon, Oliver Holmes and Laila Bassam in Beirut; Writing by Oliver Holmes; Editing by Andrew Osborn)